ArctosDB/documentation-wiki/_documentation/redirect.markdown

 Insert into table REDIRECT (Manage Data/Tools/Redirects, or use the redirect bulkloader) old and new paths.
 For example, if DGR:Mamm:123 is recataloged as MSB:Mamm:456, enter: old_path=/guid/DGR:Mamm:123; new_path=/guid/MSB:Mamm:456.

+### Please read guidelines on tool page for latest instructions.

 ## Edit this Documentation

 If you see something that needs to be edited in this document, you can create an issue using the link under the search widget at the top left side of this page, or you can edit directly <a href="https://github.com/ArctosDB/documentation-wiki/edit/gh-pages/_documentation/redirect.markdown" target="_blank">here</a>.